![]() |

 head(geo_so@meta.data)

-# Remove plot variables from the environment to avoid excessive memory usage
+# Remove plot variables from the environment to manage memory usage

 plots = c("pre_integration_umap_plot_day",